Scorptech/milestonetwo/README.md

 #### Visitors to this website are searching for:

 -   Information related to near earth objects
--   Information regarding the system that is used by NASA to monitor near earth objects
+-   Information regarding the system that is used by NASA to monitor near earth objects called Sentry

 #### This project is the best way to help them achieve these things because: